-The second one among the HR theories is strategic contingency theory, which, as the name suggests, is based on two concepts i.e. ‘Contingency’ and ‘Strategic’ aspect of contingency.
+One of the HR theories is strategic contingency theory.
+The second one among the human resource management theory and practice is strategic contingency theory, which, as the name suggests, is based on two concepts i.e. ‘Contingency’ and ‘Strategic’ aspect of contingency.

 A Contingency is a need for different tasks of a subunit in an organization on which tasks of other subunits create an effect.
 This contingency becomes strategic once other subunit starts controlling more contingencies and becomes powerful in an organization.

-As per the Strategic contingency theory, a leader becomes a central part of an organization due to his/her unique skills to solve issues or problems which others are unable to solve.
+As per the Strategic contingency theory, a leader becomes a central part of an organization due to his/her unique skills to solve the biggest HR challenges which others are unable to solve.
 Too much dependency lies on a leader so he/she is not easily replaceable.

 Hickson who is the founder of this theory wrote:

 “Organizations can be described as a collection of departments or functions that align together to cope with uncertainty.”

 Factors like politics and power play an important role in the management of strategic contingencies.
 Hickson also stated a practical example in support of his strategic contingency theory concept.